TimVosch/alacarte/readme.md

 ## Advanced Usage

 Alacarte uses closures a lot.
-In simple cases this is abstracted away by helper functions such as `AddSimpleField` or `alacarte.Ptr` if no post-scan action is required.
+In simple cases this is abstracted away by helper functions such as `AddSimpleField` or `alacarte.Ptr` - if no post-scan action is required.

 ### Fields

 At the core of a ModelSchema there is a `map[string]FieldType` and a `map[string]Relation`.
 When querying for fields, FieldTypes and Relations are collected and executed.
-There is a bit of logic executed upon selecting a field that resolves nested fields in relations and does some validation of the fields exist.
+There is a bit of logic executed upon selecting a field which resolves nesting and validation.

-A `Field` or `FieldType` consists of three elements:
+A `Field` or `FieldType` consists of three-ish elements:

 - A name that uniquely identifies this mapping for this model;
     - This is only used in the ModelSchema.
+So not really a part of FieldType.
 - A QueryModifier, that modifies the query in such a way that data becomes available for scanning to the pointer in the RowScanner;
     - This is usually just a `q.Columns(....)` which adds columns to the SELECT query, but it can be more complex such as joining tables and doing something there.
 - A RowScanner, that returns one or more pointers for each column in the QueryModifier and an `Action` that runs after scanning;
     - This is a closure, so it's possible to scan to temporary variables and use the Action to transform it into something that can be mapped to your model.
 See the "tags" example above.

 ### Relations

 Creating a `Relation` requires three parameters:

 - `child *ModelSchema[N]`: the related schema
 - `binder Binder[M, N]`: a function that assigns []N childs to []M parents
     - Simple cases its looping over M and N and see if N.parent_id == M.id
 - `where func(parents []M) QueryMod`: a query modifier that adds a filter on the child query to only return rows related to the parents.

 and will have return closures:

 - `Check(field string) error`: this validates if the given field exists on this schema.
 (Can be nested to relations.)
 - `Resolve(ctx context.Context, db *sql.DB, parents []M, fields []string)`

 The `Resolve` closure can now be used to load the relation to []M parent models.